 Get "the gist" of what's going on in the sports world in less than 5 minutes every Monday and Thursday morning.

 Not sure yet?
-Check out our latest newsletter here.
+Check out a recent newsletter here.

 See What GISTers are Saying About Us

 I am a sports fan and it's so hard to find a female voice, or a sense of feminine agency in the sports world (unless you dig deep).
 Really excited to be apart of this community and conversation!

 So grateful I’ve found this company.
 It’s great to get sports information and highlights in a way that is empowering and doesn’t make me feel inadequate for not knowing.